choria-io/website/docs/content/concepts/architecture/_index.md

 Choria is a client-server model system.
 A **Server** expose a set of APIs that allow clients to manage the server - think install a package, get the status of a service or trigger a Puppet run.
 A **Client** instructs one or 10s of thousands of servers to perform one of the actions that they expose via their API.

-The architecture of Choria is based around three main components: servers, clients, and the middleware.
+The architecture of Choria is based around three main components: servers, clients, and the middleware broker.

 ![Client Server Overview](../../basic_client_server_overview.png)